JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

 ## Packages

 Package is a source tree with a standard layout.
-Can be loaded with `include` or `using` and provides a module.
+It provides a module and thus can be loaded with `include` or `using`.

-Minimimal project:
+Minimimal package:

 ```
 PackageName/